kunalsood/SMXTwitterEngine/README.md

 ## ARC

-As much as I'd love to support ARC, requiring iOS 4.0 support means I can't :(
+As much as I'd love to use ARC, requiring iOS 4.0 support means I can't :( SMXTwitterEngine does, however, still work in an ARC enabled application.

 ## iOS 3